Free Email Forms, Form to Mail Script Hosting

 Put a form on your website that allows your visitors to contact you by simply completing the web form.
 These free form to mail services (called variously, email form, contact form, feedback form, formmail, mailform, web form, etc) allow you to place such a form on your website without the need to install any Perl or PHP scripts.
 They even produce the HTML code for you to plug into your site.
 In exchange, these services usually place advertisements on your "Thank You" page, and some also place advertisements in the messages sent to you by your website visitors.

-If you are looking for a PHP script or Perl script which you can place on your site, free of advertisements, you can get a free customized version from Free Feedback Form PHP/Perl Script Wizard.
-This is the preferred way if your web host allows you to run PHP scripts, since it gives you complete control over the script.
+Alternatively, if you are looking for a PHP script or Perl script which you can place on your site, free of advertisements, you can get a free customized version from Free Contact Form Script Wizard.
+This is the preferable to using a script hosted by someone else, and should be the route you take if your web host allows you to run PHP scripts, since it gives you complete control over the script.
+And it's not difficult.
+Tutorials for how to do this with Expression Web, Dreamweaver, BlueGriffon, KompoZer and other editors can be found on thesitewizard.com.
+You can even add spam-filtering in the form of a CAPTCHA test to your form.

 Related Pages